-A Mammalogist studies a variety of mammals and wild animals/species in their natural habitats and there biology.
+A Mammalogist studies a variety of mammals and wild animals/species in their natural habitats and their biology.
 Mammalogists typically work at zoos and reserves but can also be found in an academic setting like at museums.

 How to Become a Zoologist

-The pathway to a career as a Zoologist is simpler than you may think, Zoology degrees are available at both undergraduate and postgraduate levels.
+The pathway to a career as a Zoologist is simpler than you may think.
+Zoology degrees are available at both undergraduate and postgraduate levels.

 The minimum education requirement in this field is a bachelors degree typically a Bachelor of Science, majoring in Zoology; completing a master’s degree qualifies for higher-level positions within a variety of work spaces as well as increased pay and responsibilities.

 Choosing to complete a Ph.D. is recommended if you choose to go into a field that requires you to conduct research and developing plans for conservation/management.